runabrandes/pp5-elegant-essentials/TESTING.md

 2 warnings and 1 error were identified during HTML validator testing.

 - The warnings highlighted were that the `type` attribute is unnecessary for JavaScript resources and there was an empty `h1` heading.
-The `h1` heading was used to contain the spinner icon, which is displayed when a user completes the checkout process.
+The `h1` heading is used to contain the spinner icon, which is displayed when a user completes the checkout process.
 - The error discovered was raised because of an empty `action` attribute on a `form` element.
 I realised I had forgotten to assign the shop URL to the search bar, but I have since rectified the error.
+- No errors are present in any of the HTML files now.

 #